kieubinh/reading-notes/quotes.md

 Li08. **If you’ve never shjt yourself, how can you become THE Shjt.** from Vinh Giang

+Li09.
+"Stars can't shine without darkness.
+The darker the night, the brighter the star." by _D.H.
+Sidebottom_

 ## Career
 Ca01.
 "A goal without a plan is just a wish." by _Antoine de Saint-Exupéry_